amt8u/hugo-blog/content/posts/touch-typing-for-programmers/index.md

 # What is touch typing?

-Just in case if you are not aware, touch typing means typing without looking at the keyboard.
+Just in case if you are not aware, touch typing means typing **without** looking at the **keyboard**.
 So that your eyes are on the screen and you don't switch between keyboard and screen all the time.

 One thing that most people fail to understand is that when you learn touch typing -